pola-rs/polars/docs/source/user-guide/concepts/expressions-and-contexts.md

 ```

 It is equally easy to imagine a scenario where the same expression would expand to dozens of columns.

+Next, you will learn about [the lazy API and the function `explain`](lazy-api.md#previewing-the-query-plan), which you can use to preview what an expression will expand to given a schema.

 ## Conclusion